sitandr/typst-examples-book/src/basics/tutorial/markup.md

 Blank line will move text to new paragraph.

-Btw, you can use any language and unicode symbols with no problems by default: ßçœ̃ɛ̃ø∀ёы好😆…
+Btw, you can use any language and unicode symbols with no problems by default: ßçœ̃ɛ̃ø∀αβёыა😆…

+(as long as current font supports it)
 ```

 ## Markup